nalapatt/JenkinsCI-CDDocker/README.md

 - comment the lines
 -  <!--   <Valve className="org.apache.catalina.valves.RemoteAddrValve"
          allow="127\.\d+\.\d+\.\d+|::1|0:0:0:0:0:0:0:1" /> -->!
+- so '<!-- '
-- so <!--  in the beginning and in the end  -->!
+-  in the beginning
+-  and in the end
+-  ' -->!'
-- i found this only in the 2nd and 4th file)
+- this was found only in the 2nd and 4th file)
 - esc :wq
 - after that save and quit ! esc :wq